rowshanattar/DigitalShadow-for-Bioprocess/README.md

-# A Digital Twin of a Baker's-Yeast Batch Bioreactor — Extended Kalman Filter for State Estimation and Fault Identification
+# A Digital Shadow of a Baker's-Yeast Batch Bioreactor — Extended Kalman Filter for State Estimation and Fault Identification

 Master's thesis, University of Rostock.
 Author: Rowshanak Hosseinzadehattar.